Golpe Borghese

 The Golpe Borghese (Note: /it/, English: Borghese Coup) was a failed Italian coup d'état allegedly planned for the night of 7 or 8 December 1970.
 It was named after Junio Valerio Borghese, wartime commander of the Decima Flottiglia MAS and a hero in the eyes of many post-War Italian fascists.
-The coup attempt became publicly known when the left-wing journal Paese Sera ran the headline on the evening of 18 March 1971: Subversive plan against the Republic: far-right plot discovered.
+The coup attempt became publicly known when the left-wing journal Paese Sera ran the headline on the evening of 18 March 1971: "Subversive plan against the Republic: far-right plot discovered".

 The secret operation was code-named Operation Tora Tora after the Japanese code word for the attack on Pearl Harbor.
 The plan of the coup in its final phase envisaged the involvement of US and NATO warships which were on alert in the Mediterranean Sea.
 Italian journalists have claimed the US Central Intelligence Agency (CIA) reportedly followed the coup, with President Richard Nixon allegedly being personally informed of it.
-Yet in leaked documents, the US ambassador to Rome is quoted saying "The last thing we need right now is a half-cooked coup d’état … We wouldn’t support it."
+However, in leaked documents, the US ambassador to Rome is quoted saying, "The last thing we need right now is a half-cooked coup d'état....
+We wouldn't support it."